Music

 Drum Talk

-Classroom Workshop- Communication of emotion has focused primarily on the neural mechanisms of communicating via speech, despite the fact that emotion is also communicated through nonverbal cues and silence.
-The communication of emotion is a bidirectional process, including both sensitivity to the emotional cues of others as well as the expression of internal emotional states to others.
+Communication of emotion has focused primarily on the neural mechanisms of communicating via speech, despite the fact that emotion is also communicated through nonverbal cues and silence.
+The communication of emotion is a bidirectional process, encompassing both sensitivity to others’ emotional cues and the expression of internal emotional states to others.
 Drumming is an ancient approach that uses rhythm to promote healing, connectedness, and self-expression.
 Research shows that drumming promotes wellness, enhances awareness, and releases emotional trauma.
-Together we will explore the voiceless communication process and identify the benefit of communicating with patience through the process of rhythm. - Grades: K-12
+Together, we will explore the voiceless communication process and identify the benefits of communicating with patience through rhythm.

 Workshop Length: 45 min.